 Either way, doesn’t that make you feel a little better already?
 And I’m willing to bet there are lots of easy weeks too.
 These are the weeks where you only have a few of whatever it happens to be that we’re organizing.
 Psst… I did that on purpose.

 So exactly how is this thing going to work?
 Each Wednesday, the pinned post in our 52 Weeks Facebook group will tell you everything you need to know for the week.
 Why Wednesday?
 It gives you a few days to brainstorm and then the entire weekend to work on it.
-By Monday, you should be just about ready to roll with the next challenge.
+By Monday, you should be just about ready to get started with the next challenge.

 If you’re not, no worries.
 Keep doing what you’re doing.
 It’s better to be behind than to give up.
 I’d rather you take your time and get it right than try to get ahead and end up hating it.

 This is also where you’ll find a link to each week’s challenge as well as a to-do list to keep you on track.
 Some weeks, I’ll also post a list of resources.
-You can download a free printable checklist of the challenges for each week right here.

 You can play along as much or as little as you want.
 And if we need to make changes to accommodate the group as a whole, we can and we will.
 Just let me know what works for you.